codementum/experimentr/README.md

 ### Redis
 **Note:** Redis is _not_ installed through `npm install` and must be installed separately.
 Redis can be manually downloaded at redis.io/download.
 Please note that Windows is not directly supported, however there is an experimental Windows port maintained by Microsoft.
 If you are on OSX and have `brew` installed, you can install Redis with the following: `brew install redis`.
+### Leveldb
+Leveldb can be downloaded from https://code.google.com/p/leveldb/downloads/list.
+In addition, you will need to install levelup, which can be installed using `npm install level`.

 ## Clone and Post-Clone Installation:
 - clone this repo